Here are some of the questions we are most often asked, and our responses to them…

 Q: I live too far away to get the Cavalier I want.
 Will you ship him to me?

 A: No. We believe it is very important for families to meet the dog they are potentially adopting and to spend enough time to know that a good match is being made, both for the dog and themselves.
-We only rarely adopt a dog outside of the region in which he or she is being fostered, and we require that the potential new family go to the foster home so that they can meet the dog in an environment to which they’ve been acclimated.
+While we do adopt outside of the state in which a dog is being fostered, we only rarely adopt a dog outside of the region, and we require that the potential new family go to the foster home so that they can meet the dog in an environment to which they’ve been acclimated.

 Q: What do you look for in a family for one of your rescues?